splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence-and-data/1-concepts/00-program.md

 In most software projects the top-level **building block** you are aiming to create is a **program**.
 A program is something the user can **run**.

-Each program consists of the **list of instructions** the computer will perform when that program is run.
+Each program consists of the **list of instructions** ([statements](../../../2-communicating-syntax/1-concepts/02-statement) in programming terminology) the computer will perform when that program is run.
 When you create a program, think about the goal of that program and the steps you need the computer to perform to achieve that goal.

 [Figure 5.1](#FigureProgram) shows a sketch of the **program** concept.
 It shows the program consisting of instructions (written in the **source code**).
 Key aspects of the program are the starting instruction and the libraries that the program uses.